Societies

 WHEN DO I APPLY FOR FUNDING?

-Applying for society funding is done in the first month of Michaelmas.
+Applying for society funding is done in the second month of Michaelmas.
 Funding is given for a one year period running from the Lent term of one academic year to the Lent term of the next.

 HOW DO I APPLY FOR FUNDING?